Last Updated on January 6th, 2020

 If the condition of your skin is worrying you and you want to go all out, you can also make yourself a bay leaf mask.
 Get some bay leaf clay of the medicinal variety and make it into a paste using the previously described tincture.
 Lather this onto the affected area and keep it on for less than a quarter of an hour.
 You might want to apply some chamomile tea onto the skin in the end, so as to bring its moisture back.

-You can also create a mixture of 2-3 teaspoons of the described decoction, a little bit of lemon juice, olive oil, a tiny amount of honey.
+You can also create a mixture of 2-3 teaspoons of the described decoction, add a little bit of lemon juice, olive oil, a tiny amount of honey.
 Cleanse your face and leave the mask on for 30 minutes.
 Rinse it off with cold water and enjoy a clean, replenished complexion.
 Leave about a week between uses.

 The most potent mask is made of the laurel variety of bay leaf.
 Combine a dozen or more leaves with 30ml of water which has recently been boiled.
 Re-boil the resulting mixture for 30 minutes and let it sit for some time.
 When it has cooled off, mix 2-3 teaspoons of it with twice more olive oil, some burnt alum and a couple of egg whites.
 Soak a clean cloth into the mixture and place it on your face.
 Let it sit for about 30 minutes, as well.

 While bay leaves are extremely potent skincare aides, you will need to invest some time and effort into your treatment by repeating your chosen method several times – until you notice an effect.
 Stray away from bay leaves if you are pregnant or breastfeeding, as well as if you happen to be allergic to it.
-If you notice an unwanted effect or feel like the methods aren’t working, you may ask your dermatologist about bay leaves.
+If you notice an unwanted effect or feel like the methods aren’t working, you may want to ask your dermatologist about bay leaves.